-Note: This post was updated in 2018 for clarity and additional resources.
+Note: I updated this post in 2018 for clarity and additional resources.

 I recently had a bit of a conflict with a friend that kind of pissed me off.
 I felt like I was being attacked, and when I walked away from the conversation I was feeling super defensive.